Cotswold Holiday July 2009 - page 3

 |

-Anyway, after a good scream we next headed up all the 530 steep and
+Anyway, after a good scream we next climbed the 530 steep and uneven

-uneven steps of the ramparts and were rewarded with a magnificent
+steps of the ramparts and were rewarded with a magnificent view over

-view over the castle grounds and Warwick town.
-Don't look down
+the castle grounds and Warwick town.
+Our tip: don't look down

 those grates in the floor though!

-One tip here - pick your time to visit Warwick Castle
+Another tip - pick your time to visit Warwick Castle

 carefully, we found the place swamped with school parties in early July.